Julian Fris, Director, Neller Davies argues we may have reached a point where outsourcing in its current form has had its time.

 We know that around 90% of catering is outsourced in the business & industry sector, FM is about half that.
 In the public sector this is significantly lower.
 For instance in healthcare, less than 50% of the estate is outsourced.

 Is there now an emerging case for greater use of self-delivery?
 You could argue that there is a lot of talent out there who might relish the chance to in-source for a client, they have the business acumen, the contacts and so on.
 In some cases, in maintenance, around half of the work has to be outsourced to sub-contractors because of ‘closed protocol’ or specialist systems like access control, air-conditioning, lifts etc. In some catering operations this is the case where pre-prepared food is used – maybe less so for cleaning or security.
 So if we are in this hybrid world it does not always make sense to double-handle.

-But what of ‘in-house’?
-Detractors will say that it is manifested by poor cost control, protectionism, inefficiency, restrictive practices and a return to the 70’s.
-So maybe the golden age of outsourcing has passed, particularly in the public sector (look at the service providers throwing back the keys), how many operators has the East Coast Mainline railway had in the last 10 years with the current one struggling?
+So what of ‘in-house’?
+Detractors will say that it is manifested by poor cost control, protectionism, inefficiency, restrictive practices and a return to the 70s.
+But maybe the golden age of outsourcing has passed, particularly in the public sector (look at the service providers throwing back the keys), how many operators has the East Coast Mainline railway had in the last 10 years with the current one struggling?